 As a final comment, be aware that all these methods only work if your body is already ready to go into labor, whether you are aware of it or not.
 In fact, your cervix needs to be ripe (at least 2 cm dilated and 50% effaced or thinned out) and facing forwards, or they will likely fail.

 Unfortunately there is not much that you can do to actually get your body to gear up for labor: it needs to get there by itself.
 What you can do though, is get things started sooner rather than later once it is finally ready.
 That’s also why it’s probably best if you wait until you are at least 40-41 weeks pregnant before you start trying anything.

-In the meantime, try and relax as much as you can (you won’t have much time to relax once baby comes!), make sure you have your hospital bag ready with your birth plan, and you’ve ticked off everything from your newborn baby checklist, and don’t forget to start getting ready for postpartum as well.
+In the meantime, try and relax as much as you can (you won’t have much time to relax once baby comes!), make sure you have your hospital bag ready with your birth plan, you’ve download a contraction timer app on your phone, you’ve ticked off everything from your newborn baby checklist, and don’t forget to start getting ready for postpartum as well.

 For more tips and information on how to get through labor, also check out these related posts:

 - 23 Tips for a Birth without Epidural (Yes, you can do it!)